 Exercising regularly can help – read on to discover what exercise machine burns the most belly fat.

-Elliptical trainers are a fantastic alternative to treadmills.
-They provide a full-body workout without putting intense strain on your joints.
-While the learning curve is slightly higher due to the multi-limb movement, so you can get an effective training session.
+Elliptical trainers provide a full-body workout without putting intense strain on your joints.
+While the learning curve is slightly higher due to the multi-limb movement, so you can get an effective training session and lose belly fat.

 Glutes, hamstrings, and upper body muscles are all targeted by the unusual motion of an elliptical.
 Like the treadmill, we recommend utilizing a HIIT training style regime that occurs three to five times a week and works with your fitness level.